The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

 4. **Choose your favorite web application.
 What's an example of a one-to-many and many-to-many relationship that might exist within the app?**
 <br>

 5. **Build a full CRUD, RESTful API using Express for a Todo List.
-A TodoList should have many items and belong to a user.
+A user can have many tasks and a task belongs to a user.
 Each endpoint should respond with the appropriate JSON response.
 Our API should support:**

-- An index route to see a list of todos.
+- An index route to see all of a user's tasks.
-- A show route to see details about an individual todo item.
+- A show route to see details about an individual task item.
-- The ability to update a todo (i.e. mark complete)
+- The ability to update a task (i.e. mark complete)
-- Delete a todo item
+- Delete a task
-- Create a Todo list item
+- Create a task

    **Deploy Your Project to Heroku and submit the link on Canvas.
 Provide the URL to your github repo as a comment in your submission.**